 – A tireless worker behind the scenes for both the minor and Junior programs in K.W. he established the Brave Alumni Association in 2006 who are involved in fundraising efforts for the minor and junior organizations.

-– A med to the Braves Hall of Fame as a player in 1991 and as a builder in 1999.
+– Appointed to the Braves Hall of Fame as a player in 1991 and as a builder in 1999.

 – Recognized for his dedication the the port at both the local level, as a Life Member of the K.W.
 Minor Lacrosse Association, and at the Provincial Level where the OLA recognized him for his efforts in organizing the 2003 Minto Cup that was held in K.W.

-– His passion for Braves Lacrose comes naturally to him from his father Howard who al o is a Life l1ember and former Team President.
+– His passion for Braves Lacrosse comes naturally to him from his father Howard who is a Life Member and former Team President.